UK government fights demand to hand over Boris Johnson’s messages to COVID-19 inquiry

 Hallett’s inquiry is due to investigate the U.K.’s preparedness for a pandemic, how the government responded, and whether the “level of loss was inevitable or whether things could have been done better.”
 Public hearings are scheduled to start in June, and Johnson is among the senior officials due to give evidence.

 The inquiry has already landed Johnson in hot water.
-Johnson was one of dozens of people fined last year for breaking his own government’s pandemic lockdown rules in the so-called partygate scandal.
+He was one of dozens of people fined last year for breaking his own government’s pandemic lockdown rules in the so-called partygate scandal.
 Earlier this month, government-appointed lawyers helping Johnson prepare his submissions and testimony came across evidence of more potential breaches of COVID-19 restrictions.

 The new evidence relates to alleged visits to Chequers, the prime minister’s official country retreat, as well as potential breaches in the leader’s Downing Street residence.

-Civil servants reported the information to police, which say they are assessing the new evidence.
+Civil servants reported the information to police, who say they are assessing the new evidence.
 Johnson denies wrongdoing.